puddle-brian/AIFilmScriptGenerator/SYSTEM_SPECIFICATION.md

   - Story act relationships and flow
 - **Context Role**: Provides the architectural framework for story development

-### Level 3: Generated Plot Structure
+### Level 3: Generated Story Acts
-- **Purpose**: Creates the specific plot structure for this story
+- **Purpose**: Creates the specific story acts for this story
 - **Contains**:
   - Detailed story acts with titles and descriptions
   - Character development arcs within each act
-  - Thematic progression through the structure
+  - Thematic progression through the acts
 - **Context Role**: Establishes the specific narrative spine that guides all scene development

 ### Level 4: Plot Points